 PARTICIPANTS BY PROFESSIONAL ROLE

-ABOUT THE SOCIETY AND ITS ANNUAL MEETING
+ABOUT THE SOCIETY AND ITS MEETING

 The European Society for Paediatric Infectious Diseases (ESPID) is a non-profit medical association that focuses on paediatric infectious diseases (PID).
 Since its foundation in 1983, it has grown to include approximately 1180 members mostly from Europe and increasingly from other continents.